Editorial Guide

 Personal-care starter kit

 Start with soap or body wash, deodorant, toothpaste, and shampoo.
 Avoid buying many scents at once.
-Personal-care products are intimate and sensory; one bad fragrance can ruin a kit.
+Personal-care products are intimate and sensory; one bad fragrance can ruin a kit, which is why our named kit leans fragrance-free:

 Supplement starter kit